cassied22/AC215_Dashers/tests/README.md

   - tests/integration

 ### Unit Tests:
-We write unit tests for all the Python scripts in our repo, including the source code for each component and the scripts to deloy API endpoints.
+We write unit tests for all the Python scripts in our repo, including the source code for each component(container) and the scripts to deploy API endpoints.
 #### datapipeline
   - **tests/datapipeline/test_cli_rag.py**: Tests all the functions in **src/datapipeline/cli_rag.py**.
 It validates the functionality of a CLI-based recipe recommendation system by mocking external dependencies and ensuring correct behavior for core operations like embedding generation, data loading, querying, chatting, downloading, and argument parsing.
 #### food-detection